moslime/moslime/README.md

 ## Disclaimers
 This third-party software is deemed alpha quality, provided as is, and without warranty.
 Mocopi™ is a trademark owned by the Sony Corporation®.
-MoSlime is not endorsed by the Sony Corporation nor SlimeVR™, nor are they affiliated with the MoSlime developers.
+MoSlime is not endorsed by the Sony Corporation® nor SlimeVR™, nor are they affiliated with the MoSlime developers.
 This software does not modify the firmware of your Mocopi™ trackers and should not break them.
 However, only use this software if you agree to assume the risks therein.

 ## Requirements